198th Infantry Division (Wehrmacht): Soviet Union, 1941–1944

-Western Front, 1944 – 1945
+Western Front, 1944–1945

 On 12 June 1944, in the immediate aftermath of the Allied Normandy landings, the 198th Infantry Division was using personnel of the Grenadier Regiment Bohemia within Shadow Division Bohemia, and sent to Narbonne in France to assist in the German defense against the Allied invasion.
 The division did so under the supervision of Otto Richter, who had been appointed to divisional command on 1 June 1944.
 Richter was replaced by Kurt Oppenländer on 1 August, who was in turn replaced by Alfred Kuhnert on 5 August, before Kuhnert eventually was replaced later that same month by Richter, who once again returned to his command post, but was then swapped out for Freiherr von Finck, an Oberstleutnant who had previously served as the division's general staff officer, on 28 August.
 Finck was in turn replaced by Otto Schiel on 3 September, who held the command post until January 1945.

 The 198th Infantry Division once more suffered heavy casualties during its retreat to the Vosges mountains.
 After the German retreat from France, several minor formations were folded into the 198th Infantry Division during its defensive operations in the Upper Rhine area.
 These formations included two battalions from Grenadier Regiment O/V, the Fortress Infantry Battalion 1432, the Fortress Machine Gun Battalion 40, the 8th Kriegsmarine Ship Cadre Battalion, parts of the 2nd Battalion of the Security Regiment 200, the remnants of Battalion Mahnke and Battalion Märker, as well as several additional smaller units and disorganized groups of retreating soldiers.

-In January 1945, the 198th Infantry Division took part in the attack of Army Group Oberrhein against Strasbourg, dubbed Operation Nordwind.
+In January 1945, the 198th Infantry Division took part in the attack of Army Group Upper Rhine against Strasbourg, dubbed "Operation Solstice" (part of "Operation Northwind").
 This offensive failed and inflicted another round of heavy casualties on the division.
 By the end of January, the division was down to a strength of 6,800 men, about half of the planned manpower of an infantry division.
 On 18 January 1945, Schield was replaced as divisional commander by Konrad Barde.

 In March 1945, large parts of the division were crushed in the Colmar Pocket.
 Parts of the formation did however manage to escape across the Rhine into Germany, where the remnants of the 198th Infantry Division continued to put up token resistance against the Western Allies.
 After retreating from the Neckar area, the division was taken prisoner by U.S. forces in Weilheim in Oberbayern.
 The last commander of the division, appointed on 26 April 1945, was Helmut Staedtke.